MI-AFP/tutorials/tutorials/09_webapp.md

 main = warp 3000 HelloWorld
 ```

+As you can see from the last line, Yesod uses web server [warp](https://hackage.haskell.org/package/warp).

 ### Scotty

 [Scotty](https://github.com/scotty-web/scotty) is another Haskell web framework inspired by Ruby's [Sinatra](http://sinatrarb.com), using [WAI](https://hackage.haskell.org/package/wai) and [Warp](https://hackage.haskell.org/package/warp) (a fast, light-weight web server for WAI applications).
 You can write your own application just with WAI (Web Application Interface), but Scotty provides you better abstractions from low-level communication.
 Sadly there is not so much documentation about Scotty, everything is just on [GitHub](https://github.com/scotty-web/scotty).
 Scotty uses [Blaze HTML](https://hackage.haskell.org/package/blaze-html) for HTML "templates".